In this article, we will learn something basics about internetworking in the computer network.

 Obviously, the best network is one that’s correctly configured to meet the business requirements of the company it serves.
 LAN switches with routers, correctly placed in the network, are the best network design.
 These articles will help you understand the basics of routers and switches so you can make tight, informed decisions on a case-by-case basis.

-Let’s go back to figure 1.4 again.
-Looking at the figure, how many collision domains and broadcast domains are in this internetwork?
+Let’s go back to the fourth picture again.
+Looking at the picture, how many collision domains and broadcast domains are in this internetwork?
 Hopefully, you answered nine collision domains and three broadcast domains!
 The broadcast domains are definitely the easiest to see because only routers break up broadcast domains by default.
 And since there are three connections, that gives you three broadcast domains.
 But do you see the nine collision domains?
 Just in case that’s a no, I’ll explain.
 The all-hub network is one collision domain; the bridge network equals three collision domains.
 Add in the switch network of five collision domains one for each switch port and you’ve got a total of nine.

-Now in figure 1.5, each port on the switch is a separate collision domain and each VLAN is a separate broadcast domain.
+Now in the fifth picture, each port on the switch is a separate collision domain and each VLAN is a separate broadcast domain.
 But you still need a router for routing between VLANs.
 How many collisions domains do you see here?
 I’m counting 10.
 Remember that connections between the switches are considered a collision domain!

-So now that you’ve gotten an introduction to internetworking and the switches and the various devices that live in an internetwork, it’s time to know your response for this article.
+So now that you’ve gotten an introduction to internetworking and the switches and the various devices that live in the internetwork, it’s time to know your response to this article.

 If you like the article on Internetworking, then you can share it.
 You can give your useful comments below.
 We’ll be glad to read those.